oskariorg/oskari-docs/community/JDF.md

 In 2020 the membership fee was 5000€/Project owner.

 If your organisation is willing to support JDF work, please contact Communication Coordinator (info@oskari.org).

-Memos are available in [Finnish here since 2017](https://docs.google.com/document/d/12jbK_N4R3qOoUCuy6waTilBzTdire92CZzWMHLN2Gm4/edit#).
+[JDF memos](https://github.com/oskariorg/oskari-docs/tree/master/community/memos/) are available in Finnish.

 ### Members of JDF in 2020